gupsammy/portkiller/README.md

 ## Configuration

-Portkiller creates a configuration file at `~/.portkiller.json` on first run.
+PortKiller creates a configuration file at `~/.portkiller.json` on first run.
 You can edit this file to customize which ports to monitor.

 To edit the configuration:
-1. Click the Portkiller icon in your menu bar
+1. Click the PortKiller icon in your menu bar
 2. Select "Edit Configuration..."
 3. Modify the port ranges as needed
-4. Save and restart Portkiller
+4. Save and restart PortKiller

 Example configuration:
 ```json